~12 min read

 Objects That Create Composite Models

-Each of these adds powerful functionality at the cost of model complexity
+Each of these extends model functionality, at the cost of a composite model connection

 Field Parameters